bluz71/git-status-fly/README.md

-Very large repositories, such as the [Linux kernel](https://github.com/torvalds/linux) and the [Chromium browser](https://github.com/chromium/chromium), will result slow `git status` execution.
+Very large repositories, such as the [Linux kernel](https://github.com/torvalds/linux) and the [Chromium browser](https://github.com/chromium/chromium), will result in slow `git status` execution.

-For such very large repositories it is strongly recommended to enable the following configuration options:
+For such very large repositories it is strongly recommended to enable the following configuration options directly in those very large repositories:

 - `git config feature.manyFiles true` will adopt internal Git settings to improve performance for large repositories as [documented